getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 f.gimmeXY();				// 75
 ```

-**Warning:** Though `class Foo` is much like `function Foo`, there are important differences.
-The `Foo(..)` call *must* be made with `new` -- a pre-ES6 approach of `Foo.call( obj )` will *not* work.
-Also, while `function Foo` is "hoisted" (see the *Scope & Closures* title of this series), `class Foo` is not; the `extends ..` clause specifies an expression that cannot be "hoisted".
+Caution!
+Though `class Foo` seems much like `function Foo()`, there are important differences:

+* A `Foo(..)` call of `class Foo` *must* be made with `new`, as the pre-ES6 option of `Foo.call( obj )` will *not* work.
+* While `function Foo` is "hoisted" (see the *Scope & Closures* title of this series), `class Foo` is not; the `extends ..` clause specifies an expression that cannot be "hoisted."
 So, you must declare a `class` before you can instantiate it.
-Lastly, `class Foo` in the top global scope creates a lexical `Foo` identifier in that scope, but unlike `function Foo` does not create a global object property of that name.
+* `class Foo` in the top global scope creates a lexical `Foo` identifier in that scope, but unlike `function Foo` does not create a global object property of that name.

-The established `instanceof` operator still works with ES6 classes, since `class` just creates a constructor function of the same name.
-However, ES6 introduces a way to customize how `instanceof` works, using `Symbol.hasInstance` (see "Well Known Symbols" in Chapter 7).
+The established `instanceof` operator still works with ES6 classes, because `class` just creates a constructor function of the same name.
+However, ES6 introduces a way to customize how `instanceof` works, using `Symbol.hasInstance` (see "Well-Known Symbols" in Chapter 7).

 Another way of thinking about `class`, which I find more convenient, is as a *macro* that is used to automatically populate a `prototype` object.
 Optionally, it also wires up the `[[Prototype]]` relationship if using `extends` (see the next section).

-An ES6 `class` isn't really an entity itself, but a meta concept that wraps around other concrete entities like functions and properties and ties them together.
+An ES6 `class` isn't really an entity itself, but a meta concept that wraps around other concrete entities, such as functions and properties, and ties them together.

 **Tip:** In addition to the declaration form, a `class` can also be an expression, as in: `var x = class Y { .. }`.
 This is primarily useful for passing a class definition (technically, the constructor itself) as a function argument or assigning it to an object property.

 ### `extends` and `super`

-ES6 classes also have syntax sugar for establishing the `[[Prototype]]` delegation link between two function prototypes -- commonly mislabeled "inheritance" or confusingly labeled "prototype inheritance" -- using the class-oriented familiar terminology `extends`:
+ES6 classes also have syntactic sugar for establishing the `[[Prototype]]` delegation link between two function prototypes -- commonly mislabeled "inheritance" or confusingly labeled "prototype inheritance" -- using the class-oriented familiar terminology `extends`:

 ```js
 class Bar extends Foo {